notshanxx/grocery-list/README.md

-# todo-list
+# Grocery list
-A todo list with
+A grocery list with
  - Delete
  - Check